-Dulytek 2" x 6" Rosin Filter Bags - All Micron Sizes (20 pack)
+Dulytek 2" x 6" Rosin Filter Bags - Various Micron Sizes Available (20 pack)

 Dulytek Rosin Press Filter Bags are designed for creating rosin extractions and concentrates from dry sift and pollen-like plant products.
 These reusable filter bags are made from the highest quality, FDA-approved food-grade and dye free nylon thread available.
 These rosin filter bags are resistant to boiling and solvents and its tight nylon stitching means that your bags will never break or blow out during pressing.
 Three mesh sizes are available for these bags: 25, 100, and 160 micron.
 Each package contains 20 bags and one flexible packing card making it easy for you to fill them up with pressing material.

 Dimensions 2" x 6" / 51 mm x 152 mm

 Material 100% Nylon

 Turn the filter bag inside out so that the seam is on the inside.
 Next, break up any larger pieces of plant material and fill the bag evenly, making sure it's not overfilled or stuffed past recommended capacity which can cause leaks!
 Fold the filter bag edge so your material won’t fall out and trim any excess bag that could trap extract.
 We recommend using a pre-press mold to prepare the material for pressing.
 The overall thickness of the filled bag should never exceed 1/4 inch.